ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## CMW Collections {#cmw-coll}

 Layered Attesters and composite devices ({{Sections 3.2 and 3.3 of -rats-arch}}) generate Evidence that consists of multiple parts.
 For example, in data center servers, it is not uncommon for separate attesting environments (AE) to serve a subsection of the entire machine.
 One AE might measure and attest to what was booted on the main CPU, while another AE might measure and attest to what was booted on a SmartNIC plugged into a PCIe slot, and a third AE might measure and attest to what was booted on the machine's GPU.

-To address the composite Attester use case, this document defines a CMW "collection" as a container that holds several CMW items, each with a label that is unique within the scope of the collection.
+To allow aggregation of multiple, potentially non-homogeneous evidence formats collected from different AEs, this document defines a CMW "collection" as a container that holds several CMW items, each with a label that is unique within the scope of the collection.

+Although originally designed to support layered Attester and composite device use cases, the CMW collection can be adapted for other scenarios that require the aggregation of RATS conceptual messages.
+For instance, collections may be used to group Endorsements, Reference Values, Attestation Results, and more.
+A single CMW collection can contain a mix of different message types, and it can also be used to carry messages related to multiple devices simultaneously.

 The CMW collection ({{fig-cddl-collection}}) is defined as a CBOR map or JSON object with CMW values, either native or "tunnelled" ({{cmw-tunnel}}).
 The position of a `cmw` entry in the `cmw-collection` is not significant.